-Today's digital and mobile technologies make real estate flyers one of the most effective tools in a real estate professional's marketing arsenal.
+A real estate flyer is one of the most effective tools in a real estate professional's marketing arsenal in today's world of digital and mobile technologies.
 With some creative thought and a little extra effort, your real estate flyers can become a lead-generating machine.

 Most real estate flyers follow a pretty standard format: a simple headline, the price and address, a few photos, some descriptive information about the property, and the agent's contact information.
 This formula may offer a potential buyer the basic information they want, but may not be the most effective way to leverage the power of a real estate flyer.

 The Marketing Pro's Real Estate Flyer for Generating Leads

 Top-selling real estate agents have discovered some "secrets" for turning the basic, standard real estate flyer into a lead-generating machine.
 Here are three of those ideas: